 Honey or Raw Honey?

 Some suppliers refer to "artisan" honey such as ours as 'raw' honey however this terminology has no meaning with regard to the UK honey regulations we abide by and there is no consensus as to what RAW actually means.
 Note that honey from the large manufacturers, that you would purchase in a supermarket, has generally been heat-treated and fine-filtered to stop it setting for a long time in the jar.
 The heat-treatment may remove valuable enzymes from the honey and the fine filtering removes pollen grains.
+(We don't fine-filter our honey although it does pass through two stainless steel sieves which leaves the pollen in the honey).
 We think that the best honey comes straight from the hive, avoiding industrial processes!

 Picture left: A comb of honey.
 You can see the white cappings over the hexagonal honey comb.
 To extract the honey we cut off the cappings before the frames of honeycomb are put in the extractor and 'spun out'.
 The cappings can be fed back to the bees who will remove any remaining honey or it can be used to make mead.
 The empty frames are returned to the hive - hopefully for re-filling!
 Any excess wax is saved and used.
 In winter, the comb is stored so that wax moths cannot get at it.